learnlatex/learnlatex.github.io/en/more-07.md

 a derivative of the program that Knuth used to draw fonts.
 An alternative that in addition extends those drawing techniques to three dimensions is [Asymptote](https://www.ctan.org/pkg/asymptote).
-These two output graphics into files that you include in your document.
+These two put output into files that you include in your document.

 You can draw graphics directly inside your document, which is convenient although at the cost of more complex documents with larger